Executive Team

 QLD Department of Education

-Uta'ileu'o Charlie Palupe As Director of Strategic Governance, Queensland Department of Education where he leads governance and policy reform within the Schools and Student Support Division, driving strategic alignment across the Department.
+Uta'ileu'o Charlie Palupe is the Director of Strategic Governance, Queensland Department of Education where he leads governance and policy reform within the Schools and Student Support Division, driving strategic alignment across the Department.
 Charlie brings strong expertise in public policy, legislative processes, and stakeholder engagement across government and non-profit sectors.

 Secretary